Again, The Snake Bridegroom: Tale type

 The tale is classified in the Aarne-Thompson-Uther Index as type ATU 425A, "The Animal (Monster) as Bridegroom".

 This tale type has an introductory part and a main part.
 The introductory part (that falls under many patterns) explains how an animal son is begotten, and his gaining a bride.
 In the main portion, the young bride (often at the instigation of relatives) burns the husband's animal skin, which causes the husband to go away, and the bride is forced on a quest to find him (sometimes while wearing iron shoes).
 The Sun, the Moon and the Wind guide her.
 Typically when the bride reaches a castle where she finds her husband, a false bride has assumed the place of the wife, and typically, the bride infiltrates by hiring herself out a maid.
-She bargain the precious golden items of the Sun, Moon, and Wind, to spend three nights with her husband, he is drugged by a soporific except on the third night he spills the potion, and recognizes her.> In Balkanic variants of the tale type, the supernatural husband curses his wife not to give birth to their child for a long period of time until she finds him again.
+She bargains the precious golden items of the Sun, Moon, and Wind, to spend three nights with her husband, who is drugged by a soporific except on the third night when he spills the potion, and recognizes her.
+In Balkanic variants of the tale type, the supernatural husband curses his wife not to give birth to their child for a long period of time until she finds him again.

 In tale type ATU 425A, the heroine journeys far and wide to encounter her husband, and finds him at the mercy of a second spouse.
 The supernatural husband, now human, is put to sleep by the magic potion of the second spouse, so that the heroine has no chance of rescuing him.

 Others of this type include The Black Bull of Norroway, The Brown Bear of Norway, The Daughter of the Skies, East of the Sun and West of the Moon, The Tale of the Hoodie, The Sprig of Rosemary, and White-Bear-King-Valemon.